loudest/incognito/README.md

 ## Challenge and Approach

-Our approach for satisfying this challenge was to:
+Our approach for satisfying this challenge for the AT&T Mobile App Hackathon​ in 2015 was to:

 - Utilize Javascript and web conferencing technologies with an encrypted network layer to enable secure communications.
 - Peer to peer video and audio conferencing utilizes Google's VP8 WebP compression and Opus Audio Codec.